The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Empirical Studies

-Figure 4. (a1)-(a3) shows the cross-quantilogram from an individual institution to the market.
-The cross-quantilograms are positive and significant for large lags.
-The cross-quantilogram from JPM to the market reaches its peak ($0.139$) at $k=12$ and declines steadily afterwards.
+In Figure 4, each graph in the left column shows the cross-quantilogram from each individual institution to the market.
+The cross-quantilograms are positive and generally significant for large lags.
+The cross-quantilogram from JPM to the market reaches its peak ($0.146$) at $k=12$ and declines steadily afterwards.
 This means that it takes about two weeks for the systemic risk from JPM to reach its peak once JPM is in distress.
-From GS to the market, it shows a similar pattern by reaching its peak ($0.147$) at $k=10.$ However, from AIG to the market, it exhibits a different trend by reaching its peak ($0.136$) at $ k=52.$ When AIG\ is in distress, the systemic risk from AIG takes a longer time (more than two months) to reach its peak.
+From MS to the market, the cross-quantilogram reaches its peak ($0.127$) at $k=2.$ From AIG to the market, the cross-quantilogram reaches its peak ($0.127$) at $k=17.$ When AIG\ is in distress, the systemic risk from AIG takes a longer time (about three weeks) to reach its peak.
+When an individual financial institution is in distress, each institution makes an influence on the market in a different way.

-Figure 4. (b1)-(b3) shows the cross-quantilograms from the market to an individual institution.
-The cross-quantilogram for this case is a measure of an individual institution's exposure to system wide distress, and is similar to the stress tests performed by individual institutions.
-From the market to JPM, it reaches its peak ($0.153$) at $k=2.$ From the market to GS, it reaches its peak ($0.162$) at $k=10$ and declines afterwards.
-Meanwhile, from the market to AIG, it reaches its peak ($0.133$) at $k=27.$ When the market is in distress, each institution is influenced by its impact in a different way.
+Each graph in the right column of Figure 4 shows the cross-quantilograms from the market to an individual institution.
+The cross-quantilogram for this case is a measure of an individual institution's exposure to system wide distress and therefore it is similar to the stress tests performed by individual institutions.
+From the market to each institutions, the cross-quantilogram at $k=1$ is relatively low for JPM ($0.062$) and MS ($0.073$) while it is higher for AIG ($0.104$).
+Overall, when the market is in distress, each institution is influenced by its impact in a different way.
+But the cross-quantilogram reaches its peak at $k=2$ for all cases.
+The cross-quantilograms at $k=2$ are $0.135$, $0.131$ and $0.139$ for JPM, MS and AIG, respectively.

 As shown in Figure 4, the cross-quantilogram is a measure\ for either an institution's systemic risk or an institution's exposure to system wide distress.
 Compared to existing methods, one important feature of the cross-quantilogram is that it provides in a simple manner how such a measure changes as the lag $k$ increases.
-For example, White et al. (2012) adopts an additional impulse response function within the multivariate and multi-quantile framework to consider tail dependence for a large $k$.
+For example, White et al. (2012) adopt an additional impulse response function within the multivariate and multi-quantile framework to consider tail dependence for a large $k$.
 Moreover, another feature of the cross-quantilogram is that it does not require any modeling.
 For example, the approach by Brownlees and Engle (2012) is based on the standard\ multivariate GARCH model and it requires the modeling of the entire multivariate distribution.